25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Tromso Might Be Colder Than You Think

-Here’s the thing… Tromso itself is not that cold.
+Here’s the thing – Tromso itself is not that cold.
 The temperatures hover around 0C-2C during the day and about -5C-2C at night (upper 20s to 30s for American travelers).

+But, if you’re going there to take tours, prepare for significantly colder temperatures.
 Tromso is along the sea and that helps keep things a bit warmer.

-The tours you will take, especially Tromso dog-sledding tours, northern lights tours in and around Tromso, and Sami experiences with reindeer are all inland a bit.
+The tours you will take, especially Tromso dog-sledding tours, northern lights tours in and around Tromso, and Sami experiences with reindeer may be inland a bit.
+These areas experience far colder temperatures than Tromso city.

 I remember dog-sledding in temperatures that were around -20C (-4F).
 Be sure to bring the right clothing for winter in Norway with you or you’re going to regret it majorly!